The 5th Annual GFAA Award Ceremony and Gala

 Congratulations to all 94 Nominees!

 The GFAA program conducts extensive year-round research of curated exhibitions and installations across the globe, designating awards for group and themed exhibitions, as well as awards for solo artist shows.
-The culmination of this process will take place on Tuesday, March 12, 2019 in celebration of all GFAA Nominees and the presentation of the Winners of the 2018 Global Fine Art Awards.
-The black-tie gala will be held at the Harold Pratt Mansion on Park Avenue and 68th St in NYC, headquarters of the Council on Foreign Relations.
+The culmination of this process took place on Tuesday, March 12, 2019 in celebration of all GFAA Nominees and the presentation of the Winners of the 2018 Global Fine Art Awards.
+The black-tie gala was held at the Harold Pratt Mansion on Park Avenue and 68th St in NYC, headquarters of the Council on Foreign Relations.

-Corporate Sponsors, GFAA Benefactors ($1,000 +) and Young Visionaries ($500+) will also receive invitations to the private Benefactor Breakfast on Wednesday March 13, hosted by Leila Heller at her new gallery on 17 East 76th Street
+Corporate Sponsors, GFAA Benefactors ($1,000 +) and Young Visionaries ($500+) also received invitations to the private Benefactor Breakfast on Wednesday March 13, hosted by Leila Heller at her new gallery on 17 East 76th Street

 The celebratory event is hosted by the American Alliance of Museum’s Dean Phelus, GFAA Judge, as well as the GFAA Advisory Board – and chaired by Founder and President, Judy Holm.
 The Master of Ceremonies is Peter Trippi, member of the GFAA Executive Committee, and Judge Emeritus.
 Trippi is editor-in-chief of Fine Art Connoisseur magazine.